Phantomtrupe/coffeeShop/README.md

 # ☕ coffeeShop

-A modern, responsive web application for browsing and ordering specialty coffees.
+A modern,very basic,responsive web application for browsing and ordering specialty coffees.

 Built to showcase an intuitive user experience, real-time menu updates, and seamless checkout.

 ## 🌟 Features